 Together, we’ll make nourishing herbal infusions, tinctures, healing broths, soups, and stews to give you simple, yet powerful health-building skills to kindle the hearth of home.
-Each day will begin with movement and meditation practice for all levels to align with our elemental theme of the day: Earth, Water, Fire, Air, and Ether.
+Each day will begin with a meditation and journaling practice to align with our elemental theme of the day: Earth, Water, Fire, Air, and Ether.
 Come away ready to face the darkness with newfound depth, perspective, and empowering tools toward healing.

 YOUR EXPERIENCE WILL INCLUDE:

 Hiking & Nature Connection • Creative Exploration • Cooking Workshops • Medicine Making • Healing Ritual & Supportive Community •

 Vanessa Chakour is the founder of Sacred Warrior whose mission is to deepen relationship with ourselves and our environment.
 An herbalist, artist, writer, meditation teacher, former competitive boxer, and trainer, Vanessa’s teachings are a dynamic blend of her vast personal experiences over the last two decades.
 Her unique approach is rooted in the belief that healing happens through re-awakening an intuitive connection to ourselves, the natural world, and our own “inner-wild.”
 Vanessa works as a matchmaker between participants and nature, inspiring personal relationships with the plants and animals that share our ecosystem.
 These intimate understandings create eco-defenders and Sacred Warriors, impassioned to defend our planet and home, so necessary at this time.
 She accomplishes this through curating embodied experiences in her workshops, herbal apprenticeships, and retreats.
 A fierce defender and advocate of the land, Vanessa embodies the practices she teaches and has spearheaded collaborative land-based education programs to inspire ecological awareness and land stewardship for the benefit of the earth and all species.
 Based in Brooklyn, Vanessa teaches throughout the Northeastern United States and runs Rewilding Retreats in New York, Costa Rica, and Scotland.
 Being of Scottish descent, this retreat has a special place in her heart.